gu-fan/riv.vim/doc/riv.rst

 For Riv
 -------

-These features are for the Riv Project.
+These features are for documents in a Riv Project, Though some can be used in a document without a project.
+They have no full support.

 Project
 ~~~~~~~